 - This medical home should meet all the child’s health care and developmental needs.

 - Families will have continuity with deserve ready access to their 3 known primary care medical providers and team, not to a stranger, especially when their child is ill.

 The Comprehensive Care Program provides “one-stop shopping” for health care for families who need it the most.
 We make every efforts to schedule visits with many all of the specialists you may need to see on the same day when we can. at the time of your visit.
 We know the families of children with complex medical needs are juggling many demands and that your time is valuable.

 Accordingly, we try to minimize the need for multiple visits to the hospital.
 This may be especially helpful for families who have difficulty arranging transportation to the hospital, who have other children to care for or whose work or family schedule make it hard for them to make repeated visits.

 A pediatric program for families of children with chronic medical conditions or developmental disabilities.

-The Comprehensive Care Program (CCP) provides patient-centered, pediatric primary health care for infants, children and youth with special health care needs.
-We practice state-of-the-art, evidence-based medicine for children from birth to 21 years of age with developmental disabilities, chronic illnesses and/or complex medical conditions.
+The Comprehensive Care Program (CCP) provides patient-centered, pediatric primary health care for infants, children and young adults with special health care needs and medical complexity.
+We practice state-of-the-art, evidence-based medicine for children from birth to 23 years of age with developmental disabilities, chronic illnesses and/or complex medical conditions.